barryclark/jekyll-now/_posts/2017-01-05-006-build-dm-start-with-simple-rules.md

 I build other tank-filling DM such as

-1. sleep at least 7.5hrs
+1. sleep 7.5hrs
 2. ignoring facebook
 3. unsubscribe from stuff I no longer read or watch, and
 4. schedule one meet-up a month with friends.